 The HPOG National Implementation Evaluation (NIE) focuses on how HPOG programs are implemented, changes to service delivery systems, and individual outcomes.

-Abt Associates is conducting the HPOG National Implementation Evaluation (NIE) in partnership with the Urban Institute under contract to the Office of Planning, Research and Evaluation within the Administration for Children and Families (ACF), from 2012 through 2017.
+Abt Associates conducted the HPOG National Implementation Evaluation (NIE) in partnership with the Urban Institute under contract to the Office of Planning, Research and Evaluation within the Administration for Children and Families (ACF), from 2012 through 2017.
 The study focuses on the 27 non-tribal Health Profession Opportunity Grants (HPOG) grantees, and addresses three major research questions:

 - How are health professions training programs being implemented across the grantee sites?

 - What changes to the service delivery system are associated with program implementation?

 - What individual-level outputs and outcomes occur—e.g., recruitment, enrollment, retention, completion (accreditation/certification), job entry, employment retention and advancement, and earnings?

 To address these research questions, the NIE team completed the following major tasks:

 - Developed a detailed evaluation design report.
 The report describes the HPOG program logic model and the conceptual framework for the NIE, the project’s data collection strategy, detailed research questions, and plans for three related analyses: a Descriptive Implementation Study, a Systems Change Analysis, and an Outcome Study.